VR-25/acc/README.md

 Provide additional information (trusted) where appropriate.
 Explain settings/concepts as clearly and with as few words as possible.

-Take advantage of exit codes.
+Take advantage of acc exit codes.
 Refer back to `SETUP/USAGE > [Terminal Commands](#terminal-commands) > Exit Codes`.

 ### Installing/Upgrading ACC

 This should be trivial.
-The simplest way is flashing acc from Magisk manager.
+The simplest way is flashing acc from a KernelSU/Magisk module manager.

 Alternatively, `install.sh`, `install-online.sh` or `install-tarball.sh` can be used.
 For details, refer back to [install from local source or GitHub](#install-from-local-source-or-github).